How blockchain companies will disrupt the Real Estate industry in 2018

 - No title insurance.
-With Smart Law, the real estate owners will no longer have to ensure a title for each transfer, because everything will be stored in real estate blockchain.
+With Smart Law, the real estate owners will no longer have to ensure a title for each transfer because everything will be stored in a real estate blockchain.

 - Multisignature.
 It is possible to protect the wallets holding the property with multiple signatures that ensure multilayer security.

 - Smart contract option markets.
-With smart contract option markets, the clients can place bids or call options for any real estate object listed.
+The clients can place bids or call options for any real estate object listed with smart contract option markets.

 Are you planning to buy or sell a property in the future?
-If yes, then you can no longer worry about it and be sure that this process will be much simpler and securer than nowadays thanks to the revolutionary blockchain technologies.
+If yes, you can no longer worry about it and be sure that this process will be much simpler and secure than nowadays, thanks to the revolutionary blockchain technologies.